chalmerlowe/intro_to_sprinting/class_materials/setup_python.md

 Description:

-* `virtualenv` runs the virtual environment creation program.
+* `virtualenv` runs the virtual environment creation program
 * `venv` is the name of the directory to use for the virtualenv
 * `--python=$(which python3)` tells `virtualenv` that you want to install Python version 3 in this virtualenv
     * by default, `virtualenv` will install whichever version of python you have set as the default (run `python --version` to see which version this is)